wudanhua/Metro-Navigation/project.md

 9. See a number of people available.
 Kana and Database are used.
 10. Log out.
 Database is used.

+Non-functional system requirements

+1. Usability
+To ensure that the system is easy to use our application is based on already exisiting application Kana, which proved to be handy.
+We have concluded, that the more simple the appplication is the better it is.
+Nevertheless, it is powerful enough to provide  our users with an execellent service, and store all information needed.

+On the front page there are two options, either to log in, or to proceed without it as a visitor.
+So nor only registered users can benefit from the application.

+2.Security

+All user's information will be protected and completely private.
+No one except for the user can access it.

+The possible system failures are:
+    1. Invalid ID or password-->Log in again, renew a password, register.
+    2. Connection fail--> restart thge application, check Internet connection.

 ##flowchart
 ![fallback text](Flowchart.png)